hpc2n/intro-linux/docs/cli.md

 ![Terminal](images/terminal.png){: style="width: 400px;float: right;padding: 3px;}

+The picture above shows a terminal window where I am logged into Kebnekaise (from my desktop defiant).

 The command line is an interface for typing commands directly to a computer's operating system.
 It is a user interface that is navigated only with the keyboard, by typing commands at a prompt, instead of by clicking with a mouse or similar.

 The Command Line Interface (CLI) is available in all operating systems, including Windows, Linux and macOS, but it is most commonly associated with Linux.